Occupational Therapy Under IDEA

-School personnel commonly request occupational therapy support when students have difficulty with the following functions as related to educational participation:
+School personnel commonly request occupational therapy support when students have difficulty with one or more of the following functions as related to educational participation:

-In order for students to receive OT services under IDEA Part B, federal law requires that the students be eligible for special education and that the related service be necessary to assist the students with disabilities to benefit from special education.
-In this manner, OTs serve in a supportive role, helping students participate in and benefit from special education.
-Occupational therapy is defined as service provided by a qualified occupational therapist.
+In order for students to receive occupational services under IDEA Part B, federal law requires that the students be eligible for special education and that the related service be necessary to assist the students with disabilities to benefit from special education.
+In this manner, occupational therapists serve in a supportive role, helping students participate in and benefit from special education.

 Eligibility covers children with disabilities in any of the following federal classifications who may have a need for occupational therapy as a related service:

-The LEA may make referrals for occupational therapy (OT) services when students demonstrate educationally-related dysfunction in:
+The local education authorities (LEA) may make referrals for occupational therapy services when students demonstrate educationally-related dysfunction in any of the following: